“Stamps! Where are my Christmas stamps?” said Madison Clark. She rummaged through her desk drawer. “Oh, I guess I ran out!”

 “Well, I happened to go to the post office earlier today, and I bought a stack of Christmas stamps,” Mr. Thompson said.
 “Why don’t I just give them to you?
 Then, I can go back to the post office tomorrow when they have more stamps.”

 “Hop inside my car!”
-Mr. Thompson said, winking at Mrs. Thompson, who carried groceries into the house.
+Mr. Thompson said.
+He winked at Mrs. Thompson, who glanced at the groceries in her car.
 “We’ll be there in no time flat!”
-Madison sat in the front seat, snapped her seatbelt shut, and licked stamps for the seven envelopes.

 Christmas had been celebrated a little bit more all around the world, just because Madison insisted on sending out her letters on time!